Indecent Proposal (novel): Plot

 Ibrahim berates Josh then mentions that his attempts to get Joan to leave Josh were unsuccessful.
-While Ibrahim is lost in thought, Josh is secures the tape but is caught by Ibrahim.
+While Ibrahim is lost in thought, Josh secures the tape but is caught by Ibrahim.
 The two men struggle for it as Josh gets the better of Ibrahim and is able to cast the tape into the ocean.
 Ibrahim re-directs his approaching entourage away from Josh to go retrieve the film.

-Josh then confronts his Sy.
-Turns out this "good friend” betrayed Josh and Joan up to Ibrahim so that he could land the high-roller at his own casino.
+Josh then confronts Sy.
+Turns out this "good friend” betrayed Josh and Joan to Ibrahim so that he could land the high-roller at his own casino.
 Josh makes his displeasure known and ends their friendship.
 Josh returns to Philadelphia and to Joan.
 He asks what happened and is told “nothing.”
 He mentions the tape, then says he was joking.
-Joan keeps asking about the tape over the next few days, but Josh remains evasive.
+Joan keeps asking about the tape over the next few days but Josh remains evasive.

-Their marriage begins to deteriorate.
+Josh and Joan's marriage begins to deteriorate.
 Josh refuses to touch Joan and rebuffs her attempts at intimacy.
 He ponders her fading looks.
 Joan talks of putting a hedge around their marriage and reads books on getting the love back into their relationship and another on suicide.
-Their attempts at a romantic dinner, an outing at the Phillies game, and a planned trip to NYC all lead to various levels of dissatisfaction, culminating in Joan’s attempt to take her own life.
+Their attempts at a romantic dinner, an outing at the Phillies game and a planned trip to New York City all lead to various levels of dissatisfaction, culminating in Joan’s attempt to take her own life.
 Josh moves back to Israel and in an attempt to leave the past behind joins the Navy.
-Joan surprises him at the end of the novel by finding him there and saying that she wants to continue fighting for their relationship.
+Joan surprises him by finding him there and saying that she wants to continue fighting for their relationship.

 Adaptations

-In 1993 it was adapted into a film of the same name by director Adrian Lyne.
+In 1993, the novel was adapted into a film of the same name by director Adrian Lyne.

-In 2020 a musical version by Dylan Schlosberg and Michael Conley was staged at London's Southwark Playhouse.
+In 2020, a musical version by Dylan Schlosberg and Michael Conley was staged at London's Southwark Playhouse.